wazo-platform/wazo-platform.org/website/uc-doc/system/performance.md

 For example, to modify the number of concurrent requests:

-1. If needed, increase the number of maximum database connections by editing `/etc/postgresql/13/main/postgresql.conf`:
+1. If needed, increase the number of maximum database connections by creating `/etc/postgresql/15/main/conf.d/20-custom-max-connections.conf`:

 ```ini
 max_connections = 200